RonasIT/laravel-helpers/documentation/traits.md

 ## FixturesTrait

-Is a powerful tool which make testing process understandable and cleaner.
+This is a powerful tool which makes testing process understandable and cleaner.

 ### Fixtures